Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 Retailers and travellers may obtain further information and advice from the VAT: general enquiries helpline.

-A simplified notice aimed specifically at travellers, VAT Notice 704/1: tax-free shopping in the UK highlights the main aspects of the scheme.
+A simplified notice aimed specifically at travellers, Claim VAT back on tax-free shopping in the UK (VAT Notice 704/1) highlights the main aspects of the scheme.

 2. General principles